 Results

 In Fig. 1, the E:S ratio is plotted against each of the 5 factors: germination type (Fig. 1a), habitat shadiness (Fig. 1b), climate zone (Fig. 1c), mycoheterotrophy level (Fig. 1d), and growth form (Fig. 1e).
 The statistical results of the analysis are also presented in the figure.
 The differences in E:S ratio between orchids exhibiting compliant germination and those with defiant germination were found to be highly statistically significant.
-Species with germination that is more challenging under asymbiotic conditions have a much smaller E:S ratio (mean value = 0.23) than those that germinate almost readily (mean value = 0.41).
-Thus, the seeds of the latter have less free air space, i.e. the space between the outer (testa) and inner (embryo) integuments of the seed.
+Species with germination that is more challenging under asymbiotic conditions have a much smaller E:S ratio (median value = 0.23±0.01) than those that germinate almost readily (median value = 0.38±0.01).
+Thus, the seeds of the latter have relatively less free air space, i.e. the space between the outer (testa) and inner (embryo) integuments of the seed.

-Orchid species typically growing in shaded habitats also exhibit a smaller E:S ratio (mean value = 0.23) compared to those in open habitats (mean value = 0.37).
+Orchid species typically growing in shaded habitats also exhibit a smaller E:S ratio (median value = 0.24±0.01) compared to those in open habitats (median value = 0.34±0.01).
 These differences are also found to be highly statistically significant.
-Similarly, the differences in the E:S for orchids found in temperate (mean value = 0.3) and tropical (mean value = 0.39) climates are also highly statistically significant.
+Similarly, the differences in the E:S for orchids found in temperate (median value = 0.29±0.01) and tropical (median value = 0.38±0.03) climates are also highly statistically significant.
 It is clear that the smaller E:S, and thus, the larger free air space, can be found in temperate orchid species.
-Additionally, a significant difference was observed between orchids with terrestrial growth form (mean value = 0.29) and those with epiphytic habit (mean value = 0.46).
-Interestingly, the E:S of the fully mycoheterotrophic (mean value = 0.22) orchids were also found much smaller than those that were either partially mycoheterotrophic or autotrophic (mean value = 0.35).
+Additionally, a significant difference was observed between orchids with terrestrial growth form (median value = 0.29±0.01) and those with epiphytic habit (median value = 0.46±0.02).
+Interestingly, the E:S of the fully mycoheterotrophic orchids (median value = 0.19±0.02) were also found much smaller than those that were either partially mycoheterotrophic or autotrophic (median value = 0.34±0.01).

 The relationship between E:S and germination type, as well as between E:S and habitat shadiness for the Epidendroideae (Fig. 2a-b, respectively) and Orchidoideae (Fig. 2c-d, respectively) subfamilies, is illustrated in Fig. 2.
 These relationships follow the same pattern as the rest of the Orchidaceae family.
-In both Orchidoideae and Epidendroideae, the E:S differences between germination types exhibit highly statistically significant differences, with mean values of 0.20 (defiant germination) and 0.48 (compliant germination) for Epidendroideae and 0.28 (defiant germination) and 0.36 (compliant germination) for Orchidoideae.
-Regarding habitat shadiness, the differences in statistical significance for Epidendroideae are higher than those for Orchidoideae, with mean values of 0.30 (shaded) and 0.43 (open) for Epidendroideae and 0.28 (shaded) and 0.34 (open) for Orchidoideae.
+In both Orchidoideae and Epidendroideae, the E:S differences between germination types exhibit highly statistically significant differences, with median values of 0.21±0.01 (defiant germination) and 0.47±0.02 (compliant germination) for Epidendroideae and 0.29±0.01 (defiant germination) and 0.33±0.01 (compliant germination) for Orchidoideae.
+Regarding habitat shadiness, the differences in statistical significance for Epidendroideae are higher than those for Orchidoideae, with median values of 0.24±0.02 (shaded) and 0.42±0.03 (open) for Epidendroideae and 0.29±0.03 (shaded) and 0.34±0.01 (open) for Orchidoideae.

 The factor maps of the FAMD analysis (Fig. 3) reveal two expected clusters, those of climate zone and growth form.
 Additionally, there is a clustering between species found in shaded or open habitats and those exhibiting defiant or compliant germination, respectively.
 In the latter case, small overlaps of the clusters are present, presumably due to other factors affecting germination behaviour not considered in the present study.
 The first and second dimensions of the FAMD factor maps explain 75.1% of the variance in the dataset.

 The GLM analysis reveals a relationship between E:S and FG percentage (Fig. 4) with a range of pseudo-R² = 0.36-0.53.
-However, because this analysis does not take into consideration the chemical treatment duration, the second factor of the germination type classification, the results might be somewhat distorted due to species that achieve high germination percentages after long chemical durations.